Cancellations, Missed appointments, and Late Arrivals

 your job were not available, you would not be paid for that day.
 It is awkward for us because we are in the service

 business and it is you, the client, that is necessary for us to do our work.
 If you don't honor your commitment to show

 up, we suffer financially.
 And of course, we still have to pay our therapists, our rent, and the general costs of doing business.
 We reciprocate in kind: If we miss an appointment with you, your next session will be at

 As a courtesy to other clients, late arrivals will receive only the available

 close this window

 We accept payment at the time of service.

-company for reimbursement.
-Clients also use their Flexible Spending Accounts and Health Savings Accounts, where allowed, for
+We do provide a receipt.
+Some clients use their Flexible Spending Accounts and Health Savings Accounts, where

-treatment at NNC.
-There was an article in the NY Times October 2010 extolling the financial benefits of using these accounts
+legally allowed.
+There was an article in the NY Times October 2010 extolling the financial benefits of using

 To reserve your appointment Online will